andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_assemby-Processing/README.md

 The first argument is the basename of the output file(s) and the second argument is the chunk size of the outputs.

+## rewrite_fastq_chromium.pl

+This script reads 10X Chromium barcoded reads in FASTQ format and appends a string to the BX:Z barcode tag

+### Usage example:

+    rewrite_fastq_chromium.pl <string> reads.fastq

+The first argument is the string and the second argument is the FASTQ file.
+The file needs to be decompressed.
+Alterantively, the script can read a decompressed stream of sequence data on STDIN.
+It prints to STDOUT.